weaversa/cryptol-course/labs/Overview/Overview.md

 [Amazon s2n](https://aws.amazon.com/blogs/security/introducing-s2n-a-new-open-source-tls-implementation/) is "a C99 implementation of the TLS/SSL protocols that is designed to be simple, small, fast, and with security as a priority".
 TLS/SSL is a suite of cryptographic protocols and algorithms used to provide integrity, confidentiality and other familiar security services.
 Amazon s2n is an implementation of this suite used to protect communications on Amazon's cloud infrastructure platforms such as Amazon Web Services (AWS) and Amazon Simple Storage Service (S3).

 These security property tests are performed as part of a continuous integration pipline using the [Travis Continuous Integration Service](https://travis-ci.com/).
-Whenever changes are made -- no matter how small -- to the C implementations, Cryptol and SAW evaluations are automatically run to ensure that no security properties of the system have been disrupted by the proposed updates.
+Whenever changes are made to the C implementations (no matter how small), Cryptol and SAW evaluations are automatically run to ensure that no security properties of the system have been disrupted by the proposed updates.

-A thorough description of the research, design decisions, and application of Cryptol to evaluating cryptographic implementations in Amazon's s2n system can be found in the paper [Contiuous Formal Verificationof Amazon s2n](https://link.springer.com/chapter/10.1007/978-3-319-96142-2_26).
-This paper was selected by NSA's Science of Security group for honorable mention in the [7th Annual Best Scientific Cybersecurity Paper Competition](https://cps-vo.org/group/sos/papercompetition/pastcompetitions).
+A thorough description of the research, design decisions, and application of Cryptol to evaluating cryptographic implementations in Amazon's s2n system can be found in the paper [Contiuous Formal Verification of Amazon s2n](https://link.springer.com/chapter/10.1007/978-3-319-96142-2_26).
+This paper was selected by NSA's [Science of Security](https://www.nsa.gov/what-we-do/research/science-of-security/) group for honorable mention in the [7th Annual Best Scientific Cybersecurity Paper Competition](https://cps-vo.org/group/sos/papercompetition/pastcompetitions).

 You can review the code for yourself on [Amazon's s2n Github Repository](https://github.com/awslabs/s2n).
 The code relevant to the specification and evaluation of the HMAC routines can be found in the `tests/saw/` directory.